CBCF Executive Order Tracker

 What You Can Do

 The fight for justice requires all of us to stay informed, take action, and hold our leaders accountable.
-Here’s how you can push back against harmful executive orders and advocate for policies that protect our communities:
+Here’s how you can push back against harmful executive actions and advocate for policies that protect our communities:

 1. Get Informed

-Stay up to date with our research on the latest executive orders and their impacts, read our Project 2025 fact sheet, explore our Black Civic Engagement Hub, and check back here regularly for updates.
+Stay up to date with our research on the latest executive actions and their impacts, read our Project 2025 fact sheet, explore our Black Civic Engagement Hub, and check back here regularly for updates.

 2. Share the Tracker